ZikangXiong/VRL_CodeReview/readme-re.md

 ![image](https://user-images.githubusercontent.com/11462215/53280299-6f591d80-36e6-11e9-88d3-0b83c97dec26.png)
 </center>

-We count how many iterations our verification algorithm needs to synthesize a deterministic program and this result corresponds to the size of a synthesized program (i.e., the number of branches in the synthesized program).
+We count how many iterations our algorithm needs to synthesize a deterministic program and this result corresponds to the size of a synthesized program (i.e., the number of conditional branches in the synthesized program).
 <center>
 ![image](https://user-images.githubusercontent.com/11462215/53280317-a5969d00-36e6-11e9-86d7-0a13f31b1c57.png)
 </center>